← All Care Types

 Having the Conversation with Family

-Discussing home health care with a loved one can be emotionally challenging, as it involves acknowledging changes in health and independence.
+Discussing home health care options with a loved one can be challenging due to emotional and practical considerations.

 Talking Points

-• Emphasize the benefits of staying at home.
+• Discuss the benefits of receiving professional care at home.

 Common Objections